 Certain plant combinations create what’s called a complete protein.
 This means that ALL the essential amino acids are present.
 The most simple idea is to eat grains with some type of bean or seed.
 A good example is brown rice with sunflower seeds or rice and soybeans.

 However, don’t be alarmed if your meals aren’t considered a “complete protein”.
+That notion is outdated and has long been refuted.
 Our bodies absorb and store the different amino acids.
 Over a period of 1-2 days when we consume the right pieces to the puzzle, they form a complete protein.
 Whether they are eaten at the same time or not.

 Complete Protein Combinations:

 - soybeans and sesame, corn, wheat, or rye

 - grains with legumes or leafy greens